BostonBSD/financials/README.md

 `../build/financials`

-The binary can be copied to wherever the user binaries are installed.
+The binary can be copied to wherever the user binaries are installed [usually ~/.bin or ~/.local/bin].

 The user needs a free account at finnhub.io, which will give them an access key.